TulipaEnergy/TulipaEnergyModel.jl/README.dev.md

 - `git switch BRANCH_NAME`
 - `git rebase main BRANCH_NAME`

 It will say you have Conflicts.
-Open the file(s) and edit it to remove the conflicts, until you have legible code.
-CTRL+S to save the file.
+Open the file(s) and edit it to remove the conflicts, until the code looks correct to you.

 - `git diff`: Check that changes are correct.
 - `git add FILE_NAME`